 With a Remote Desktop Solution (RDS) for QuickBooks, the software and data file are on the same local network (LAN) and processing happens locally.
 Remote users view a remote desktop that has QuickBooks installed.
 This is a faster, reliable QuickBooks solution that is not prone to time outs and errors.

 It’s easy to let the up-front cost be the deciding factor.
 The problem is, once the cost is sunk, and the VPN fails to perform as you hoped, and you have endless QuickBooks errors, chances are good that you won’t want to sink more money in to it, and you will likely just live with the endless frustration and business problems it causes.

 The better choice is to front load the investment into the right long term, reliable solution for remote QuickBooks access.

 We had some back and forth exchange with this business owner.
-We’re sharing that below.
-We hope it helps you see why we believe a VPN for QuickBooks is a bad idea.
+We’re sharing some points to help you see why a VPN for QuickBooks is a bad idea.

 A summary of his position was:

 I am going to set up a Windows Server for QuickBooks and install QuickBooks on each person’s laptop, then have them connect from home, via VPN, to the QuickBooks data file hosted on the server.

 I read that there can be issues with QuickBooks and a VPN, but I think it will be fine.

 We don’t want an RDS solution for QuickBooks because the setup cost is higher.